Satyabandi20/homework8/README.md

 ---

 Thank you for checking out this project!
 Feel free to explore the code and Docker images.
-If you have any questions, feel free to reach out.
+If you have any questions, feel free to reach out